 According to Baljit Vohra, project head of SIPA, the employment created by the measures by making good use of the technology platform did not exist until a few months ago and now with the technology platform, there is an excellent potential for new job creation in Nepal.

 “The solution is an interesting and scalable company,” said Vidyavaridhi Sigdel, managing director of Dolma Impact Fund, an investment partner of the solution.

 Skills and Measures CityCargo’s partnership targets migrant workers, women and other socially and economically disadvantaged groups.

-Exploring the use of electric vehicles and sustainable cooling, Rayamajhi says he appears as an environmentally friendly company.
-Aishwarya Rai, founder of the Curvy Quinn Collection, explains the role of measures to move forward and become independent in solving the challenges of women entrepreneurs.
+Exploring using electric vehicles and sustainable cooling, Rayamajhi says he appears as an environmentally friendly company.
+Aishwarya Rai, the founder of the Curvy Quinn Collection, explains the role of measures to move forward and become independent in solving the challenges of women entrepreneurs.